RayBB/awesome-social-enterprise/README.md

 * [Acumen](https://twitter.com/Acumen)

 ## [Social Enterprise Examples](social_enterprise_examples.md)
-This is moved to its own page because it has the potential to get quite large.

 ## Miscellaneous
 * [WorldShapers](https://worldshapers.net/) - An abundance of resources related to social entrepreneurship education